NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Lingering Flames.md

 **Prerequisites** Spell Trickster Dedication; ability to cast fireball
 * * *
-When you cast [[Spells/Fireball|Fireball]], you can modify its effects, decreasing the base damage to 5d6 and causing it to deal 2 persistent fire damage to creatures that fail their save, doubled as normal on a critical failure.
+When you cast [[Fireball|Fireball]], you can modify its effects, decreasing the base damage to 5d6 and causing it to deal 2 persistent fire damage to creatures that fail their save, doubled as normal on a critical failure.
 If you do, replace its heightened entry with the following.

 * * *